Starias22/IBM-Data-Engineering-Professional-Certificate/Course1/Module1/notes.md

 - Various NoSQL databases and other data repositories, comparing to past years where only relational databases where available
 - Evolution of IoT and API feeds

-## Responsabilities and Skillsets of a Data Engineers
+## Responsabilities and Skillsets of a Data Engineer

 ### Responsabilities